QuantEcon/lecture-python.myst/lectures/re_with_feedback.md

 p_t = \begin{bmatrix} F_1 & F_2 \end{bmatrix}    \begin{bmatrix} m_t \cr F^* m_t \end{bmatrix} = F_1 m_t + F_2 F^* m_t
 $$

-so that we expect to have
+so that we can anticipate that

 $$
 F^* = F_1 + F_2 F^*
 $$

-We verify this equality in the next block of Python code that implements the following computations.
+We shall verify this equality in the next block of Python code that implements the following computations.

 1. For the system with $\delta\neq 0$ so that there is feedback,